 This film presents the story of an anthropologist’s return to her original field site among the Fungai-Korama Maring of Papua New Guinea.
 In 2014 Allison Jablonko returned to the Maring with her granddaughter Shiva, and daughter Alvilda.
 Their purpose was to reconnect with the people and repatriate visual materials from Jablonko’s 1963-64 fieldwork.
 Despite these good intentions, the group was confronted with the reality that what the Maring needed more than images of their collective past was assistance in creating a path forward to develop their communities.
 As the group travels to multiple village sites they are graciously given offerings of food by the village communities and they are also made aware of the many problems the villages face.
 From the offerings it is expected that the Jablonkos reciprocate by aiding in the communities’ development goals.
 Wanpela Taim represents the Jablonko’s struggle to deal with this complex situation and in the process it evokes reflection on how anthropologists or outsiders should respond in similar contexts where a power imbalance exists. – From the filmmaker’s thesis proposal.

-An approximately 20-minute video record of the everyday life of a local upper-class elderly couple.
+A 21-minute video record of the everyday life of a local upper-class elderly couple.
 Capturing their sense of normalcy through the activities they pursue regularly and—perhaps—consider mundane, the film will portray not just the couple but also the social class to which it belongs and which it represents.
 The couple have been married for over 30 years.
 Well known among the local San Francisco society scene, they are frequent attendees to many local social events and fundraisers.
 They are multimillionaires. – From the filmmaker’s thesis proposal

 Career: Freelance photography.
 I specialize in social documentary and dedicate most of my time to international reporting, pursuing independent projects primarily in Africa and Asia.
 In collaboration with nonprofit organizations (NGO), I document humanitarian efforts in different parts of the world.
 This work often leads me to the discovery of new long-term stories on which I work independently.